FranciscoSouza/vesselproject/Readme.md

 Was coded three tests scenarios using JUnit framework:

-1)location Found
+1- location Found
-	Success that bring a valid position using the following data: lat=53.5&lng=10.4 2)location Not Found
+	Success that bring a valid position using the following data: lat=53.5&lng=10.4

+2- location Not Found
-	Not Found location position using the following data: lat=1055&lng=115555 3)location Error
+	Not Found location position using the following data: lat=1055&lng=115555

+3- location Error
 	Failed that bring a Invalid position, with lat=AAAA&lng=BBBB

 ![tests](img/tests.png)